A finitely-generated amenable group with very poor compression into Lebesgue spaces: Using distortion to bound compression

 Before turning to the construction of our group, we examine the relation between the notions of compression for infinite metric spaces and of distortion for finite metric spaces.
 In particular, we will see how to use large high-distortion finite subsets of an infinite metric space as obstructions to good-compression embeddings of the whole space, in the sense made precise by the following.

-\begin{lem} Suppose that $\frX$ is a normed vector space, that $(X,\rho)$ is an infinite, locally finite, $1$-discrete metric space, and suppose further that we can find a sequence of finite $1$-discrete metric spaces $(Y_n,\s_n)$ and embeddings $\varphi_n:Y_n \into X$ such that \begin{itemize} \item the $Y_n$ are increasing in diameter: $\rm{diam}(Y_n,\s_n)\to\infty$; \item the $Y_n$ are embedded uniformly bi-Lipschitzly in $X$: there are some fixed $L \geq 1$ and some sequence of positive reals $(r_n)_{n\geq 1}$ such that
+\begin{lem} Suppose that $\frX$ is a normed vector space, that $(X,\rho)$ is an infinite, locally finite, $1$-discrete metric space, and suppose further that we can find a sequence of finite $1$-discrete metric spaces $(Y_n,\s_n)$ and embeddings $\varphi_n:Y_n \into X$ such that \begin{itemize} \item the $Y_n$ are increasing in diameter: $\rm{diam}(Y_n,\s_n)\to\infty$; \item the $Y_n$ are embedded in $X$ with uniformly-bounded distortion: there are some fixed $L \geq 1$ and some sequence of positive reals $(r_n)_{n\geq 1}$ such that